Fistulas

 Medicines

 • Antibiotics.
-Antibiotics, such as metronidazole and ciprofloxacin, may help reduce discharge and make your fistula feel more comfortable.
+Antibiotics, such as metronidazole and ciprofloxacin, may help ease discharge.
+This can make your fistula feel more comfortable.
 It can take around six to eight weeks for a course of antibiotics to work.
-In some instances, treatment is continued for some months.
+Sometimes, treatment lasts for some months.
 But antibiotics rarely lead to complete and lasting healing.

 Surgery

-Up to 1 in 3 people with Crohn’s who have an anal fistula will need an operation at some time.
-The goal of surgery is to heal the fistula while avoiding damage to the anal sphincter muscles.
-These muscles surround the anus and control the release of poo.
+Around 2 in 3 people with Crohn’s who have an anal fistula will need an operation at some point.
+The aim of surgery is to heal the fistula while avoiding damage to the anal sphincter muscles.

 The type of surgery you’re offered will depend on: